 If you would like to receive project notifications, please sign up for county’s eNews subscription or sign up through any of the “Sign Up for Updates” boxes on this website.

-If you have already signed-up for the county’s eNews subscription “Planning Public Notices” email option, you will receive project information.
-Additionally, visit this website frequently for project updates and to participate in community survey and discussion questions.
+If you have already signed up for the county’s eNews subscription “Planning Public Notices” email option, you will receive project information.
+Additionally, visit this website frequently for project updates, to provide comments, or to submit questions.

 The New Hanover County Planning and Land Use Department staff is managing the project.
 You can reach Ken Vafier, County Planning Manager, at 910-798-7281 or by email at email@example.com.